 A lot of uncelebrated work goes into payroll management, including payslip creation.
 Accounting departments often have to go back and forth with human resources to compute things like taxes, deductibles, leave credits, bonuses, salary increases, and so on.
 Accounting automation can do all this semi to fully-automatically.

 Sound accounting doesn’t just manage the money coming in.
 It also manages the money going out.
 Companies spend money on things like marketing, manufacturing, logistics, travel, and so on.
+In some cases, they might even need to acquire additional tools for SEO competitor analysis, for example, or social media ads.
+Project management software for accountants can help with financial reporting and tracking client data.
 Using artificial intelligence in expense reporting helps remove manual computations and formatting.
 This helps Accounting professionals save time in the process.
 AI can also take care of receipt aggregation, bulk physical receipt scanning, and so much more.

 - What is a T&E expense report and why is it important?